Galib33/Flutter_News_Reader/README.md

 I chose to use Hive from local databases for discovery.
 I pulled the data from the APIs with Dio.
 I could have used the http package as an alternative.
 As State Management, I used the BLoC library.
 As in my other projects, I tried to write as clean code as possible while working on this project.

-I hope you will like it.
-Thank you.